harshul786/spring-arangoDb-demo/README.md

-# ArangoDB Spring APIs - CharacterController
+# ArangoDB Spring APIs

-This repository contains a Java Spring project demonstrating the implementation of CRUD operations using ArangoDB in the CharacterController.
+This repository contains a Java Spring project demonstrating the implementation of CRUD operations using ArangoDB.

 ## Features